A Harvard 19-year-old stayed up three days and saved hundreds of Ukrainian refugees

 “They already feel powerless - now they can use their own initiative and go to the site and find a listing for themselves.”

-Since its launch, Mr Schiffman said he has heard from both refugees and hosts who have connected through the website.
+Since its launch, Mr Schiffmann said he has heard from both refugees and hosts who have connected through the website.

 One heartwrenching message he shared with The Independent read: “Once again thank you for making that website, if it weren’t for your website.
 He was losing hope to return alive.”